akki1306/statistics/README.md

 API is supposed to calculate real-time statistics summary based on tick data records received for the last 60 seconds.
 Calculation of statistic is made in constant time and memory (O(1)).

 ### Steps to Build
-- Import the project as maven project in Intellij (or editor of choice)
+- Import as maven project in Intellij (or editor of choice)
 - Enable Lombok plugin
 - Run command mvn spring-boot:run